merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 setwd('<WHERE_YOU_CREATED_THE_ROOT_DIECTORY>/kiefl_2021/ZZ_SCRIPTS')
 ```

-At this point, the GRE is built, which is all that's required to begin running analyses.
-However, it is also empty, and by that I mean there is no data loaded into the environment.
-Most analyses, unless otherwise stated, automatically load the data they need into the environment.
+Congrats.
+You have built the GRE, which is all that's required to begin running analyses.

 #### Running an analysis

+Unless otherwise stated, **most analyses automatically load the data they need into the GRE**.

 With the GRE built, you can run analyses from the _Console_ tab.
 All the required data will be loaded into the GRE.
 For example, generating Figure X is as simple as running the following command: